Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - `stopLossPrice` (uint256): Stop-loss price (denormalized).
   - `takeProfitPrice` (uint256): Take-profit price (denormalized).
   - `positionType` (uint8): 0 for long, 1 for short.
-- **Behavior**: Allows authorized mux contracts to create a position on behalf of `maker`, transferring margins, computing fees, loans, and liquidation prices, and storing data.
+- **Behavior**: Allows any address to create a position on behalf of `maker`, transferring margins, computing fees, loans, and liquidation prices, and storing data.
 Executes instantly as a market order if `minEntryPrice` and `maxEntryPrice` are zero.
 Emits `PositionEntered`.
 - **Internal Call Flow**:
   - Validates `maker` and `positionType` (0 or 1).
   - Calls `_initiateEntry` with provided parameters: